A PROVEN RECORD - WE DELIVER

 2018 - Present

-SWS have partnered with the Victorian Government to build the West Gate Tunnel Project, providing a vital alternative to the West Gate Bridge.
+Rail SWS have partnered with the Victorian Government to build the West Gate Tunnel Project, providing a vital alternative to the West Gate Bridge.
 As part of the new tunnel, major works are required across existing rail infrastructure and various sections of the rail corridor.
-A unique set of works, the specialist services of SWS have been sourced to meet the demands of the various Rail Operators covered by these works.
+A unique set of works, the specialist services of Rail SWS have been sourced to meet the demands of the various Rail Operators covered by these works.
 The project has interface with MTM, Vline, Victrack and ARTC.

 Once completed, the West Gate Tunnel Project will: